Causes - Campus and Community

 Mentoring Scheme for Female Students

-Proposed by the Salford University Business School, the aim of this project was to connect female undergraduate students to female mentors within industry.
+Proposed by the University of Salford Business School, the aim of this project was to connect female undergraduate students to female mentors within industry.
 The scheme successfully matched 20 students with mentors, helping them to network within industry, make connections and gain useful career advice as they make the transition from education into the world of work.

 Our school days.
 The time that we spend at school is widely regarded as our formative years.
 It is when we learn not only lots of lessons in the classroom, but also make decisions about our future, and learn about practical responsibilities we have once we enter the adult world.
 But what would happen if you didn’t have a support network to learn these life lessons from?
 Inspiring Salford is the University’s project that aims to unlock the possibilities of higher education to school students in the community.